Josh-Tracy/terraform-azurerm-bind-dns-server/README.md

 ## Prerequisites
 - Routing may need to be configured based on the location of the DNS server relative to the VNET and virtual machines.
 This varies greatly from organization to organization.
-<p>&nbsp;</p>

-## Configuring Azure
-To use a custom DNS server for a VNET on Azure, you must specify in the VNET settings the custom DNS server IP addresses:

-- Navigate to the Settings `DNS server` tab and select "Custom".
-- Add the IP address of the DNS server and save.
+- The DNS server must have the ability to download required packages from the internet.
 <p>&nbsp;</p>

 ## Usage